cs0320/notes/book/src/success-in-0320/success-in-0320.md

 * never copy or adapt code that you can't explain (to a staff member, or me, or your partner, or yourself); and
 * never copy or adapt code that you haven't tested thoroughly.

-In fact, a failure to meet these basic professional standards would be a violation of Brown's academic code.
+A failure to meet these basic professional standards would be a violation of Brown's academic code (it would also get you in trouble at work).
 To run a course with such an open policy is _risky_---if abused, it harms your learning and our ability to keep the course collaborative.
 I'm sorry to say that this means I would have to file an academic code case if these standards were violated, and then relentlessly pursue it.

-### Test Coverage

-**TODO**

 <!-- However, I believe this policy can work well.
 It's realistic---the cases for violating the policy are cases any manager or tech lead would be extremely unhappy with!
 And since every team will have a TA serving as a manager, that's not a hypothetical.
 Also: